NeuBase Therapeutics – Consenus Indicates Potential 84.6% Upside

-NeuBase Therapeutics found using ticker (NBSE) now have 5 analysts in total covering the stock.
-The consensus rating is ‘Strong_Buy’.
-The target price ranges between 18 and 13 and has a mean target at 15.6.
-With the stocks previous close at 8.45 this would indicate that there is a potential upside of 84.6%.
-There is a 50 day moving average of 6.83 and the 200 moving average now moves to 6.37.
-The market capitalisation for the company is $144m.
+NeuBase Therapeutics with ticker code (NBSE) have now 5 analysts covering the stock.
+The analyst consensus points to a rating of ‘Strong_Buy’.
+The range between the high target price and low target price is between 18 and 13 with a mean TP of 15.6.
+Now with the previous closing price of 8.45 this now indicates there is a potential upside of 84.6%.
+The day 50 moving average is 6.86 and the 200 day MA is 6.4.
+The company has a market cap of $140m.
 Visit the company website at: http://www.neubasetherapeutics.com

 NeuBase Therapeutics, a pre-clinical-stage biopharmaceutical company, focuses on the development of therapies to treat rare genetic diseases and cancers caused by mutant genes.
 The company’s proprietary peptide-nucleic acid antisense oligonucleotide (PATrOL) platform focuses on addressing Huntington’s disease (HD) and myotonic dystrophy, as well as other genetic disorders.
 Its lead programs include NT0100, a PATrOL-enabled therapeutic program for systemic administration to target the mutant expansion in the HD messenger ribonucleic acid (mRNA); and NT0200, a PATrOL-enabled therapeutic program for systemic administration to target the mutant expansion in the myotonic dystrophy type 1 disease mRNA.
 NeuBase Therapeutics is headquartered in Pittsburgh, Pennsylvania.